ATKoala/automated-plan-checking/README.md

 ## Testing

+Test code is in `test_params.py`.
+There are currently 2 classes; TestExtractionValues contains tests for the values extracted and TestExtractionEvaluation contains tests for the application of truth table to sets of values.

-Run the tests with `python -m unittest`
+- Run the tests with `python -m unittest`
+- Run tests for a particular class with `python -m unittest test_params.ClassName` e.g `python -m unittest test_params.TestExtractionEvaluation` or `python -m unittest test_params.TestExtractionValues`
+- Run tests for a particular parameter (i.e prescription dose) with `python -m unittest test_params.TestExtractionEvaluation.test_total_prescription_dose`